Planet of the Apes (1968 film): Plot

 Astronauts Taylor, Landon, and Dodge awaken from deep hibernation after a near-light-speed space voyage.
-Stewart, the lone female crew member, is dead due to a sleep chamber malfunction caused by an air leak, the look of her remains prefiguring the survivors’ encounters with the apes.
-Their spacecraft crashes into a lake on an unknown planet; Taylor's estimate places them in Orion's Bellatrix System, 300 light-years from their home Solar System.
-Before they abandon their sinking vessel, the three survivors read the ship's chronometer as November 25, 3978 – two thousand and six years after their departure in 1972.
-However, due to time dilation, the astronauts themselves have aged slightly less than one year.
+Their spacecraft crashes into a lake on an unknown planet; Taylor's estimate places them in Orion's Bellatrix System, 300 light-years from their home solar system.
+Before they abandon their sinking vessel, Taylor, the mission commander, reads the ship's chronometer as November 25, 3978 – 2,006 years after their departure in 1972.
+The three astronauts have been in hibernation pods and have aged slightly less than one year.
+A fourth astronaut, Stewart, is found to be dead, having aged rapidly after her hibernation pod was compromised.

 The men travel through desolate wasteland, coming across eerie scarecrow-like figures and a freshwater lake with lush vegetation.
-While swimming, the men's clothes are stolen and shredded by primitive mute humans.
+While the men are swimming, their clothes are stolen and shredded by primitive, mute humans.
 Soon after, armed gorillas raid a cornfield where the humans are gathering food.
-Taylor is shot in the throat as he and the others are captured.
-Dodge is killed and Landon rendered unconscious in the chaos.
+Taylor is shot in the throat as the others and he are captured.
+Dodge is killed, and Landon is captured in the chaos.
 Taylor is taken to Ape City.
 Two chimpanzees, animal psychologist Zira and surgeon Galen, save Taylor's life, though his throat injury renders him temporarily mute.

-Taylor is placed with a captive female, whom he later names Nova.
-He observes an advanced society of talking apes with a strict caste system: gorillas are the military force and laborers; orangutans oversee government and religion; and intellectual chimpanzees are mostly scientists and doctors.
+Taylor is placed with a captive woman, whom he later names Nova.
+He observes an advanced society of talking apes with a strict caste system; gorillas are the enforcers and laborers, orangutans oversee government and religion, and intellectual chimpanzees are mostly scientists and doctors.
 The ape society is a theocracy, while the apes consider the primitive humans as vermin to be hunted and either killed outright, enslaved, or used in scientific experiments.
-Taylor convinces Zira and her fiancé, Cornelius, that he is as intelligent as they are; one way by making a paper airplane.
+Taylor convinces Zira and her fiancé, Cornelius, that he is as intelligent as they are by communicating through written messages and by making a paper airplane.
 Dr. Zaius, their orangutan superior, arranges for Taylor to be castrated against Zira's protests.
 Taylor escapes and finds Dodge's stuffed corpse on display in a museum.
-He is soon recaptured, in the process revealing that he can speak, which alarms the apes.
+He is soon recaptured and regains his voice, which alarms the apes.